bkgoksel/fun/spec.md

     4.  **Smooth Scrolling:** Fine-tune scrolling behavior as new content is added to avoid jarring jumps.
     5.  **(Optional) Recipe Index Page:** Develop a simple page to list and link to different recipes.

+**Phase 4: Deployment**
+    1.  **Frontend Deployment (AWS S3 + CloudFront):**
+        *   Set up an S3 bucket for static website hosting.
+        *   Configure CloudFront distribution to serve content from the S3 bucket, including HTTPS.
+        *   Deploy frontend HTML, CSS, and JS files to S3.
+    2.  **Backend API Deployment (AWS Lambda):**
+        *   Package the Node.js application (Express.js API) for Lambda.
+        *   Create Lambda functions for each API endpoint (or a single function handling routing).
+        *   Configure API Gateway to trigger Lambda functions.
+    3.  **Redis Deployment (Render/Upstash):**
+        *   Set up a free tier Redis instance on Render or Upstash.
+        *   Configure the backend Lambda functions with connection details for Redis (using environment variables).
+    4.  **Recipe Data Deployment:**
+        *   Include JSON recipe files in the Lambda deployment package or store them in S3 accessible by Lambda.
+    5.  **Configuration & Testing:**
+        *   Update frontend API call URLs to point to the deployed API Gateway endpoint.
+        *   Thoroughly test the end-to-end deployed application.
+        *   Securely manage all API keys and credentials using environment variables in Lambda and connection strings.

 **D. Key Considerations:**

 *   **LLM Prompt Engineering:** The initial prompt for each recipe is critical for setting the story's tone, style, and theme.